 In this installation, twenty malfunctioning Amazon Echo smart speakers have been discarded amongst the dirt.
 Abandoned and without homes, they sing to themselves and each other, and tell stories about the world that created them.

-Newly Forgotten Technologies (Five Echoes) is a new film and live performance about the ecological impact of digital technologies, and the deep myths, fears, and hopes of humanity that they represent.
+Newly Forgotten Technologies (Five Echoes) is a fiction film and live performance about the ecological impact of digital technologies, and the deep myths, fears, and hopes of humanity that they represent.

 Echo REIGN is an interactive artwork that re-imagines the Amazon Echo and its ‘smart assistant’ Alexa as devices in the US Army’s ‘Internet of Battlefield Things Research on Evolving Intelligent Goal-driven Networks’ (IoBT REIGN) project.

 In this installation, a green painting by Charley Peters is analysed in detail by a robotic camera and screen roaming across its surface, built by Tobias Revell.
 This camera feeds a machine learning system, built by myself, which is trained on a hand-built database of 100,000 images that have been classified as ‘green’ by Google’s own machine vision technologies.

 Chthonia is a performance lecture between the two AI voice assistants Siri and Alexa, who speak to each other through an iPhone and an Amazon Echo.